vatbub/HearingAidAndroid/app/src/main/res/raw/about.md

 - [AppIntro](https://github.com/apl-devs/AppIntro/) is subject to the Apache License v2.0.
 - [android-verticalseekbar](https://github.com/h6ah4i/android-verticalseekbar/) is subject to the Apache License v2.0.
 - [Markdown4J](http://github.com/jdcasey/markdown4j) is subject to the Apache License v2.0.
+- [Maoni](https://github.com/rm3l/maoni) is subject to the MIT License.
 - This app utilizes the [Superpowered Audio SDK](http://superpowered.com/) for fast audio processing which is subject to the Superpowered license.

 ## Apache License